nathanweisz/DK-MEG-Basics2020/README.md

 [TOC]

 This course aims to get teach you some of the most basic steps in MEG analysis.
 Since the data is very similar and analysis diverges only at very few points what you will learn will also be applicable to EEG analysis.
-By this point I will assume that you have at least some basic knowledge (ADD A LINK??) about M/EEG, so that we don't need to invest too much time beyond some short reminders.
+By this point I will assume that you have at least some basic knowledge (see e.g. [here](https://www.cell.com/neuron/pdf/S0896-6273(19)30599-9.pdf)) about M/EEG, so that we don't need to invest too much time beyond some short reminders.
 While some coding experience with Matlab would make you more comfortable right from the start, we are not implementing any rocket science.
 So don't worry.